grapeot/PixInsightMonoScript/README.md

 * FITS headers are not properly set, e.g. total integration time.
 * Most parameters are default ones.
 You may need to tune it to get the optimal performance.
+* Current best reference frame selection is pretty naive.
+Better to use the integrated L as the reference frame.